Romanitho/Winget-AutoUpdate/Winget-AutoUpdate/mods/README.md

-Post install custom scripts will be placed here
+Pre/Post install custom scripts should be placed here